barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 The "I" changes every day.
 Every instant there's a new "I" emerging and an old "I" ceasing.
 It is the radical impermanence of the Self, dispersed in Indra's Net.
 _"In the far distant past ... __I was__ ..."_ - this is so far in the past, how could there be anything left from the "I" that __was__.
 It has already been dispersed, ceased, renewed, every instant between then and now.
 A radical change for every instant, not just for a second but for centuries.
-There's nothing left really.
-So what is the "I" that old Paichang now claims he __was__ back then?
+If there's nothing left really, what is the "I" that old Paichang now claims he __was__ (a head priest) back then?
 If there's nothing left from it, __who__ was reborn five hundred times?

 > "Please say a __turning point__ for me [...]
 Hearing this, the old man __immediately was enlightened__."